Lifetime (Three Days Grace song): Background and meaning

 The band explained the message behind "Lifetime".

-Guitarist Barry Stock lived in the area when the tornado struck.
+Guitarist Barry Stock lived in the Mayfield, Kentucky area when the tornado struck.
 The band also let fans know how they can donate to a Mayfield tornado relief GoFundMe campaign as well as funding that can assist Mayfield Independent School District Students.
 The band is also donating a $1 from every ticket sold on their US tour to these organizations as well.

 Music video

 The music video for "Lifetime" was directed by Jon Vulpine.
 Filmed in Mayfield, Kentucky, the song was dedicated to the people affected by an EF4 tornado that hit the city in December 2021.
-The video shows lead singer Matt Walst walking through the city streets, where trees have been severed, houses demolished and very little was left standing.
+The video shows lead singer Matt Walst walking through the city streets, where trees have been severed, vehicles destroyed, houses demolished and very little was left standing.
 Some clips show the outcome with the local rescue shelter filled with animals that were also displaced after the tornado.